Đoan Trang

 Cao Thị Đoan Trang (born 4 February 1978 in Dong Nai, Vietnam) is a contemporary Vietnamese pop/Latin-influenced singer residing in Vietnam.
 Generally, she is referred to as Đoan Trang.

-Starting career by participating in many music shows and winning plenty of prizes when she was a student of two universities (HUFLIT and Ho Chi Minh City's Music Institute), however she only became well known when she was the runner up of The Voice of Ho Chi Minh City Broadcast Station 2001 contest.
+Starting her career by participating in many music shows and winning plenty of prizes when she was a student of two universities (HUFLIT and Ho Chi Minh City's Music Institute), she only became well known when she was the runner up of The Voice of Ho Chi Minh City Broadcast Station 2001 contest.

 Beside her real name which is also stage name Doan Trang, she's also referred as "Chocolate" by the press and audience for her tanned skin and it was one of her hit songs.

 Discography

 Doan Trang was born on February 4, 1978, in Dong Nai.
 When she was little, she lived in Long Khanh commune of Dong Nai Province in a family of 6, including her parents, one elder sister and two younger brothers.
 One of her younger brothers whose named Cao Minh Trung is a drummer of Microwave band.
 She was exposed to have interest in music since early age, as she performed many children songs at many different stages when only 5, she was also a key member of the province's culture house as well as some music contests right where she was studying.
-She didn't seem to miss any single singing activities during her time at school, and she always won at any cost.
+She didn't seem to miss any singing activities during her time at school, and she always won at any cost.

-In 1992, at 14 years old she had to leave family to enroll at a highschool in Ho Chi Minh City.
+In 1992, at 14 years old she had to leave family to enroll at a high school in Ho Chi Minh City.
 In 1995, she passed Technical Department of Vocal – Ho Chi Minh City Music Institute, she also enrolled at Pedagogic English of Ho Chi Minh University of Foreign Language and Information Technology (HUFLIT), although studying at two universities at the same time, she still managed to participate in many activities, especially Green Summer Campaign and other society activities.
 In spring 1999, she was chosen to be one of many students to have a visit the troop at the border for her enthusiastic contribution.